 8th stop: Valugan Bay.
-Valugan or east in the local language of the Ivatan, is where the bay got its name because it is located on the east side of Batanes.
+Valugan or east in the local language of the Ivatan, is where the bay got its name because is located on the east side of Batanes.
 Valugan Bay is a boulder beach perfect for picture taking and resting while watching the waves touch the big rocks.

 9th stop: Rolling Hills.
 The Rolling Hills in Batan is also an alternative spot for taking pictures of the sunset.
 The lush green hills overlooking the vast ocean is mesmerizing.
 The climb is a bit steep but very worth it.

 10th stop: Basco Lighthouse.
 Located in Naidi Hills, the Basco Lighthouse is a favorite spot in taking photos the sunset.
-One can actually go up the lighthouse for a more scenic view Basco town.
+One can actually go up the lighthouse for a more scenic view of Basco town.
 If you have seen the indie film “Sakaling Hindi Makarating”, the house with the blue window is actually located in Naidi Hills, just few steps away from the lighthouse.

 After the sunset, go back to your hostel, take your dinner and make sure that your pre-arranged tour to Sabtang Island the next day is confirmed.
 If you still want to go out, you may rent or borrow a bike or ask your hotel receptionist to call a tricycle for you.
 Mind you, tricycle in Batanes is scarce so you really need the help of the hotel and restaurant’s staff to contact trike drivers for you.

 Wake up early to catch the Falowa ride to Sabtang Island.
-Make sure you ask your service to pick you up before 6:00 a.m to catch the 6:30 or 7:00am trip to Sabtang Island and that there is a ready guide and service for you once you reached the place.
+Make sure you ask your service to pick you up before 6:00 a.m to catch the 6:30 or 7:00am trip to Sabtang Island, and that there is a ready guide and service for you once you reached Sabtang.

-The 30 minute Falowa ride to Sabtang is quite extreme so be ready to secure your personal belongings, especially your cameras for they might get wet as the water is rough because you will be sailing in the middle of the Pacific Ocean and West Philippine Sea.
+The 30 minute Falowa ride to Sabtang is quite extreme so be ready to secure your personal belongings, especially your cameras because they might get wet as the water is rough.
+You will be sailing in the middle of the Pacific Ocean and West Philippine Sea so expect waves from different directions crashing into each other.